Skip to main content Link Search Menu Expand Document (external link)

 Final Project

-The final project is a two-part report on how you would handle a complicated data science project.
-It’s a culmination of what you learned from the assignments and lectures.
+The final project is a two-section report on how you would handle a complicated data science project.
+It’s a culmination of what you have learned from the assignments and lectures.

-• One report submitted through Gradescope per group
+• One report (per section) submitted through Gradescope per group

 • One PDF submission per group (ensure all your names and PIDs are on the PDF)